-There are lots of trail runners who love it muddy.
-Who wouldn’t?
+There are lots of trail runners who love muddy trails.
+Who doesn’t?
 After all, you get to bring out your inner child!
 You know, the one who loved running through puddles and playing in the mud?

 But now as adults, after running on muddy trails for hours on end, we’re repeatedly faced with the problem of what to do with our muddy trail running shoes.
 That’s why we’ve taken it upon ourselves to put together some advice on how to properly care for your trail running shoes.

 Let’s just get one thing out of the way first: forget about throwing your shoes in the washing machine.
 They’ll usually be able to withstand one wash cycle, but this could bite you in the bum should you ever want to return the shoes or get them repaired, since most manufacturers explicitly advise customers against washing trail running shoes in the washing machine.

 Cleaning trail running shoes isn’t really all that difficult, but that doesn’t mean you need to make them spick and span after each and every run.
 However, it is a good idea to clean them every once in a while, because only then can get the most out of your trail running shoes.
 So, here are four easy steps for cleaning those mucky shoes of yours: